Career Advice Blog

 (Shri says don't be fooled, quality is more important than quantity)

 Our Resume Builder ensures best practices, logic, formatting standards and job matching opportunities from thousands of job boards and portals around the world.

-It is important to understand your skills prior to applying for jobs as it smooths the way to your dream job while ensuring that you perform well in that role if employed.
+Understanding your skills prior to applying for jobs smooths the way to your dream job while ensuring that you perform well in that role if employed.

-As a matter of fact, today’s employers don’t want an employee who can just perform different set of tasks.
-Indeed, they tend to be more inclined toward knowing what skills their existing and potential employees possess that can help them perform assigned tasks brilliantly as well as think and act beyond expectations.
+As a matter of fact, today’s employers don’t want an employee who can just perform a different set of tasks.
+Indeed, they tend to be more interested in learning about the skills of their existing employees which enables them to perform tasks brilliantly as well as think and act beyond expectations.

 A skill is defined as the ability to perform a particular task well.
 It can be either natural or developed with time.
 A professional can recognize, acquire and enhance his/her skillset with practice and training.
-It is extremely crucial to assess your skills during every phase of your career since you identify your natural skills, develop new skills and hone existing skills while being at school, college and workplace.
+It is extremely crucial to assess your skills during every phase of your career since you identify your natural skills, develop new skills, and hone existing skills while being at school, college, and the workplace.

 Types of Skills